 Artist Statement

 My working method is characterized by primarily working with an analog camera, although I also use a digital camera for some projects.
-Some of my photographic creation processes involve experimentation.
+My photographic creation processes involve experimentation.
 For example, I might play with the exposure time or various aspects of development and postproduction.

 I draw inspiration from the places where I live.
 Having lived in many different places and environments, from rural to suburban to urban, in Germany, England, and the United States, my projects are international yet site-specific.
-My marriage to an African American man has sensitized me to explore our relationship and the history of our families in the U.S. and Germany in projects that address slavery, the Holocaust, and World War II, among other topics.
+My marriage to an African American man has sensitized me to explore our relationship and the history of our families in the U.S. and Germany through projects that address slavery, the Holocaust, and World War II, among other topics.
 Accordingly, I am interested in themes that reach beyond the field of art.
-Through my projects, which are preceded by intensive research and span several years in their execution, I would like to contribute to a dialogue that is interdisciplinary and transcultural and make postcolonial historiography visible.
+Through my projects, which are preceded by intensive research and span several years in their execution, I want to contribute to an interdisciplinary and transcultural dialogue and make postcolonial historiography visible.

 Bio